bourgesl/marlin-renderer/README.md

 License
 =======

-As marlin is a fork from OpenJDK 8 pisces, its license is the OpenJDK's license = GPL2+CP:
+As marlin is a fork from OpenJDK 8 pisces, its license is the OpenJDK's license = GPL2 + ClassPath exception:

 GNU General Public License, version 2, with the Classpath Exception